SDU-eScience/SDUCloudDoc/docs/source/quickstart.rst

 Once the application have been started, the user is forwarded to the progress view of that specific job.
 This can also be found by clicking on the job under "**Recent Jobs**" on the Dashboard or in the "**My Results**" section of the menu.
-Once the job have completed a link to the result files will be available in the progress view.
+Once the job have completed, a link to the result files will be available in the progress view.

 .. figure::  images/screens/applications/application_progress.png